MicrosoftDocs/memdocs/memdocs/intune/enrollment/android-dedicated-devices-fully-managed-enroll.md

 6. A default configuration is created.
 A screen appears with basic information about the configuration.
 Intune will automatically apply the default configuration to any zero-touch enabled device that's without an existing configuration.

 > [!TIP]
 > The token used for the default configuration is meant for a fully managed device.
 If you want to create a zero-touch configuration for a corporate-owned work profile device or a dedicated device, select **View devices in the zero-touch portal**.
-Then see [Create configuration in zero-touch enrollment portal](android-dedicated-devices-fully-managed-enroll.md#create-configuration-in-zero-touch-enrollment-portal) in this article for setup steps.
+For next steps, see [Create configuration in zero-touch enrollment portal](android-dedicated-devices-fully-managed-enroll.md#create-configuration-in-zero-touch-enrollment-portal) in this article.

 7. Select **Next** to continue.
 8. Add support information to assist device users during setup.
 9. Select **Save**.

 Once your account is linked with Intune, the default configuration is applied to zero-touch enabled devices that do not already have a configuration.
 You can view existing zero-touch configurations, edit support information, unlink the account, and link other accounts in the admin center.